cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 }
 ```

-And you want to have it return the lot paginated in chunks of size `2`.
-That means two calls:
+Also imagine you want to have it return the info paginated in chunks of size `2`.
+This means two calls:

-1. The first one:
+1. The first call:

     ```diff-go
         context, ctrl, playerInfoMock := setupMockForLeaderboardMigration(t)